-Well, we come now to the twelfth chapter of the gospel of Luke again, moving through these lengthy chapters, being so greatly enriched by the teaching of our Lord Jesus.
+Well, we come now to the 12th chapter of the gospel of Luke again, moving through these lengthy chapters, being so greatly enriched by the teaching of our Lord Jesus.
 And we find ourselves in Luke chapter 12 verses 41 through 48.
 It is that paragraph to which we direct our attention this morning.
-Let me read it to you because it's good to have it in mind, particularly when it's a parable, as it is, a story that is memorable, easy to hold on to.
+Let me read it to you because it's good to have it in mind, particularly when it's a parable, as it is, a story that is memorable, easy to hold onto.

 Verse 41, Luke 12, "And Peter said, 'Lord, are You addressing this parable to us or to everyone else as well?'
 And the Lord said, 'Who then is the faithful and sensible steward whom his master will put in charge of his servants to give them their rations at the proper time?
 Blessed is that slave whom his master finds so doing when he comes.
 Truly I say to you, that he will put him in charge of all his possessions.
 But if that slave says in his heart, my master will be a long time in coming.
-And begins to beat the slaves, both men and women and to eat and drink and get drunk, the master of that slave will come on a day when he does not expect him and at an hour he does not know and will cut him in pieces and assign him a place with the unbelievers.
+And begins to beat the slaves, both men and women, and to eat and drink and get drunk, the master of that slave will come on a day when he does not expect him and at an hour he does not know and will cut him in pieces and assign him a place with the unbelievers.
 And that slave who knew his master's will and did not get ready or act in accord with his will shall receive many lashes.
 But the one who did not know it and committed deeds worthy of a flogging will receive but few.
-And from everyone who has been given much, shall much be required.
+And from everyone who has been given much shall much be required.
 And to him they entrusted much, of him they will ask all the more.'"

-It's a simple story really.
-Typical of the kinds of stories that Jesus told.
+It's a simple story really, typical of the kinds of stories that Jesus told.
 In fact, there are many variations on this same story.
-In fact we just looked at one in a very antecedent passage, verses 36 to 38, a very similar story about a master who went away and was at a wedding and was coming back at a time that was not predetermined and his servants needed to be ready.
+In fact we just looked at one in the very antecedent passage, verses 36 to 38, a very similar story about a master who went away and was at a wedding and was coming back at a time that was not predetermined and his servants needed to be ready.
 And when he showed up to give an account for how they had managed his affairs while he was gone.
 Here is the very same kind of story.
-And as I say, you find them elsewhere in Luke and you find them in Mark and you find them in Matthew, very similar stories.
+And as I say, you find them in...elsewhere in Luke and you find them in Mark and you find them in Matthew, very similar stories.
 In a world of masters and slaves, this was life.
 And in a world that was not so defined by the clock and schedules and predetermined transportation and all of that, it was a little bit unsure as to when things were going to happen and when people were going to come and go.
-Masters had to go to do their business and leave their affairs in the hands of servants whom they assumed to be faithful and discharging the responsibility to sustain the life in their care.
+And masters had to go to do their business and leave their affairs in the hands of servants whom they assumed to be faithful in discharging the responsibility to sustain the life in their care.
 This is one of those stories.

 There is a master who has servants.
 He goes away and puts them in charge and tells them to oversee the distribution of the household commodities to the appropriate usages among the people who were there to feed them, care for them.
 And when that master comes back, if he finds a servant who has done exactly what he was told to do, he's going to bless him and he's going to give him more responsibility because he's proven himself.
-On the other hand, if he comes back and finds a servant who rather than care for the people who were put in his charge and dispense the food and the resources needed has on the other hand abused the people and harmed the people and beaten the people, both men and women, and indulged himself so that he becomes gluttonous and drunk, when the master comes back it's not going to go well for that servant.
-In fact, pretty dramatic dealing with that servant.
+On the other hand, if he comes back and finds a...a servant who rather than care for the people who were put in his charge and dispense the food and the resources needed has on the other hand abused the people and harmed the people and beaten the people, both men and women, and indulged himself so that he becomes gluttonous and drunk, when the master comes back it's not going to go well for that servant; in fact, pretty dramatic dealing with that servant.
 Verse 46 says, "The master will cut him in pieces and assign him a place with the unbelievers."
 Pretty severe action, isn't it?

 And then there's the possibility that there were some other servants who weren't as blake...blatant or flagrant in their disobedience and they'll receive many lashes.
 And then there were some who really didn't know what they were supposed to do and they'll receive a few lashes.
-But it's really all about stewardship, it's all about how you handle your opportunity under the master.
+But it's really all about stewardship.
+It's all about how you handle your opportunity under the master.

-Now all of this is built around verse 40 where Jesus says, "You too be ready for the Son of Man is coming at an hour that you do not expect."
+Now all of this is built around verse 40, where Jesus says, "You too be ready, for the Son of Man is coming at an hour that you do not expect."
 I'm coming back in an hour you do not expect and you need to be ready.
 Back in verse 35 He started and gave four little analogies of readiness.
-"Have your loins girded up.
+Have your loins girded up.
 Get your clothes on.
-Be ready to move."
+Be ready to move.
 That's a picture of readiness.
-The second one was, "Get your lamps lit...don't be in the dark...be alert...be aware...be watchful."
-The third one is, "Be like servants who don't exactly know when the Master is coming back from a wedding feast."
-And the fourth one is, "Be like a householder who knows a thief is coming just doesn't know when so he's ready all the time.
+The second one was, get your lamps lit.
+Don't be in the dark.
+Be alert.
+Be aware.
+Be watchful.
+The third one is, be like servants who don't exactly know when the master is coming back from a wedding feast.
+And the fourth one is, be like a householder who knows a thief is coming, just doesn't know when, so he's ready all the time.
 Those are images of readiness.
-You too be ready...He says in verse 40...for the Son of Man is coming at an hour that you do not expect.
+“You too be ready,” He says in verse 40, “for the Son of Man is coming at an hour that you do not expect.”

 So we've already been introduced, starting in verse 35, to this great reality of truth that Jesus is coming back.
-The Son of Man, messianic title for the Lord Jesus, is coming back, as Daniel 7 says, to take His Kingdom, the Kingdom the Father will give to Him as the rightful heir to the universe, to the earth and to all its inhabitants.
+The Son of Man, messianic title for the Lord Jesus, is coming back, as Daniel 7 says, to take His kingdom, the kingdom the Father will give to Him as the rightful heir to the universe, to the earth and to all its inhabitants.

 That's how the story ends, and all those components are laid out in Scripture.
 I'm not speculating.
 I'm not writing Christian fiction.
 That is what the Bible says.
 So let me sort of sort it out a little bit for you.
 When we talk about the Second Coming of Jesus Christ, we're talking about the events that necessitate Jesus' coming being brought to their culmination, and their fruition, and their fulfillment, and their realization.